rstudio/rmarkdown/README.md

 ### Installation

-To install the package and its dependencies:
+If you are working within RStudio then you can simply install the current [preview release](http://www.rstudio.com/ide/download/preview) of RStudio (both the rmarkdown package as well as pandoc are included).

+If you want to use the rmarkdown package outside of RStudio then you can install the package as follows:

 ```
-devtools::install_github("rmarkdown", "rstudio")
+install.packages("devtools")
+devtools::install_github("rstudio/rmarkdown")
 ```

 A recent version of pandoc (>= 1.12.3) is also required.
-Recent [daily builds](http://www.rstudio.org/download/daily) of RStudio include pandoc v1.12.3.
-If you only intend to use the **rmarkdown** package within RStudio you can rely on this version.

-If you are not running within RStudio then follow the [pandoc installation instructions](PANDOC.md) for your platform.
+See the [pandoc installation instructions](PANDOC.md) for details on installing pandoc for your platform.

 ### Usage